 Gas poisoning show up in pets or humans.
 Here are a few common symptoms of gas poisoning:

 - Loss of concentration

 - Loss of consciousness

-If you experience any of these symptoms of gas poisoning, it is very likely you have a gas leak.
+If you experience any of these symptoms of gas poisoning, it is very likely you have a gas leak, evacuate immediately and call 911.
 Seek medical attention if severe symptoms occur.
-Turn off all your gas appliances and leave your home.